 With over 30 years’ experience in the aviation industry Howard specialises in commercial airlines, private business jet industry and aviation training.
 From this, Howard brings over 20,000 hours flight experience to SaxonAir.
 Previously to SaxonAir, Howard worked for British Airways for 25 years flying as Captain of Boeing 73’s 74’s and 77’s and was a British Airways Ambassador.
 Whenever Howard isn’t flying, he is partial to a round of golf

 We take pride in our highly skilled team.
 If you would like to join our team, either as a pilot, engineer, ground staff, or in any other capacity, keep an eye on this page.
 Current vacancies will be displayed below when available.

-To apply please send your CV and covering letter to Cathy Casey.
+Please send your CV and cover letter to firstname.lastname@example.org

 BUSINESS AVIATION CENTRE